 The Site Explorer is perhaps one of the most widely-used competitor analysis tools in SEO.
-The interface allows you to see the organic traffic, backlink profiles, and paid search keywords of any website.
+The interface allows you to see the organic search traffic, backlink profiles, and paid search keywords of competitors’ websites.

 The organic traffic feature shows you your competitors’ top-performing keywords alongside the amount of traffic that they get from each search query.
 And with an extensive database of 150 million keywords in the United States alone, you can expect accurate data to help you make more strategic decisions.

 The backlink research allows you to dive deep into a competitor’s backlink graph.
 When you plug the URL into the Ahrefs interface, you’ll get a full list of that page’s referring links.
 Site Explorer also has a robust index of more than 14 trillion backlinks and one of the fastest crawlers on the market.

 Finally, you can find out what paid keywords your competition is targeting, so that you can identify missed PPC opportunities.
 Combine all three competitive intelligence software, and you have everything you need in a competitive research tool.

 The Ahrefs dashboard is packed with features, but it’s intuitive and easy to use even for beginners.
 Plus, when you sign up with Ahrefs, you get access to all the other marketing intelligence tools in the suite, including Keyword Explorer, Rank Tracker, and the free SEO Toolbar.